lyteshift/resovauto/README.md

 6. Contact me through WhatsApp, if you don't have my details ask someone in the Supes group.
 7. Raise an issue on GitHub if you know how https://github.com/lyteshift/resovauto

+## Contributing
+If you wish to contribute to the main repo, you'll need a private SSH key.
+Contact George for information.

 ## Developers
 George Cash-Blackmore / georgecb05@gmail.com
 ## Required Packages